New York Travel Tips

 Where to Stay in New York

 You can find tons of accommodations across New York City.
-I use Booking (dot) com or Airbnb for all my stays.
+I use Booking (dot) com for almost all my stays.

 If you plan on staying in Manhattan, I’d recommend staying in Midtown, Chelsea, or Soho, personally.

 I know most people want to stay in Times Square, however, it is extremely touristy around this area and you would have a better experience outside of it.